UPPS No. 04.04.03

-Any exception request sent to the chief diversity officer and director, Office of Equity and Access, must detail exactly how the exception will deviate from normal policy and procedures regarding selection or recruitment method, advertising and posting procedures, recruiting or employment forms and data collection, and applicant log generation.
-Additionally, the requests must provide justification for the deviation from policy and have approval of the hiring manager’s supervisor and vice president.
+Requests for exceptions from this section must be sent to the chief diversity officer and director, Office of Equity and Access.
+Exceptions are recruiting actions that deviate from the procedures set forth in this policy.
+The request must detail exactly how the exception will deviate from policy and procedures regarding selection or recruitment method, advertising and posting procedures, recruiting or employment forms and data collection, and applicant list report generation.
+Additionally, requests must provide justification for the deviation from policy and have approval of the hiring manager’s supervisor and vice president.
 Departments must send exception requests to Human Resources via the chief diversity officer and director, Office of Equity and Access.

 The hiring manager may only use these procedures when the vacant position and selected employee are paid from the same account, or from different accounts under the same account manager.
 All regular department employees, including those with less than six continuous months of employment, may apply for the vacancy.

-Student and non-regular employees are not eligible for appointment under this option.
-They may compete, however, for positions under the open recruiting or university-wide recruiting option.
+Students, non-regular employees, and workers from temporary staffing vendors are not eligible for appointment under this option.
+Students and non-regular employees may compete for positions under the open recruiting or university-wide recruiting option.

-The hiring manager shall inform all current regular staff employees, regardless of their length of service, of the employment opportunity within the department via internal posting.
-Posting of the position through Human Resources is not required.
+The hiring manager shall inform all current regular staff employees, regardless of their length of service, of the employment opportunity within the department with the EASY internal posting protected link (accessible only if shared by hiring managers or Human Resources).
+Posting of the position through Human Resources is required.

-If only employees in the department with the vacancy will apply for the position, each departmental employee must receive written notice of posting with instructions on how to apply for the position.
+If only employees in the department with the vacancy may apply for the position, each departmental employee must receive notice of the posting with instructions on how to apply for the position.

-If employees from other departments for which the hiring manager is also the account manager could fill the position, each employee in those departments must receive written notice of the posting with instructions on how to apply.
+If employees from other departments for which the hiring manager is also the account manager could fill the position, each employee in those departments must receive notice of the posting with the link to apply.

-All internal departmental postings must remain open for at least five workdays from the date of notification to all eligible employees.
+All internal departmental postings must remain open for at least five business days from the date of notification to all eligible employees.

 The hiring manager will use the required qualifications listed in the posting to assess applicants.
-The hiring manager will select the best-qualified applicant by considering each applicant against the required qualification, KSAs of the position, and most recent performance appraisal, as factors in determining final selections and the candidate recommended for the position.
+The hiring manager will select the best-qualified applicant by considering each applicant against the required qualifications, knowledge, skills, and abilities of the position, most recent performance appraisal, and internal employment reference check with Human Resources as factors in determining final selections and the candidate recommended for the position.

 A department may use university-wide recruiting to obtain eligible regular Texas State employees from both the hiring department and other university departments.
-A recruiting period of 10 workdays is required unless the position has received a five-day posting (see Section 07.01 g.).
+A recruiting period of 10 business days is required unless the position has received a five-day posting (see Section 06.01 e.).

 NOTE: Regular employees of the department where the vacancy exists do not have to meet the six continuous months of employment requirement, but they must apply for the position in accordance with normal application procedures.